 There are many iconic places Houston is known for.
 The city also have a diverse and quirky side!

 Now you can explore more and save at Houston's top attractions!
-CityPASS gives you access to the top attractions in the city for only $46 for adults (a 46 percent discount) and $36 for children.
+CityPASS gives you access to the top attractions in the city for only $49 for adults (a savings of $43.56 per person) and $39 for children (a savings of $30.99 per child).
 A CityPASS provides a map, info on the best times to visit each attraction, editorial content from National Geographic Traveler and more.
 The attractions included on the pass are:

 Houston offers a diverse and eccentric arts scene filled with contemporary and progressive works.
 Don't miss the Art Car Museum/Beer Can House/Orange Show Monument, Discovery Green, David Adickes' president's heads (on Summer Street), The Galleria, The Menil Collection, San Jacinto Monument, Buffalo Bayou Boat Tours.

 With more than 8,000 restaurants representing more than 35 types of cuisines, Houston is a foodie's dream.
 From sizzling fajitas, to delicious barbecue to fresh Gulf coast seafood, Houston has just the place for every taste.